Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 In Custom Asteroids 1.3 or later, an `ASTEROIDGROUP` block may have a field called `refPlane`.
 This field contains the name of a reference frame defined in a `CustomAsteroidPlanes` section (which need not be in the same file).
 All orbits will be created relative to that reference frame.
 If the `refPlane` field is ommitted, orbits will use the default reference frame.

-Each `ASTEROIDGROUP` block can have up to seven parameters, six of which correspond to orbital elements:
+Each `ASTEROIDGROUP` block can have up to eight parameters, six of which correspond to orbital elements:
 * `orbitSize`: one of three parameters describing the size of the orbit, in meters.
 This is the only orbital element that must *always* be given.
 All distances are from the body's center.
     Distribution defaults to LogUniform if unspecified.
 The `orbitSize` node also has two additional